iterative/dvc.org/static/docs/use-cases/data-registry.md

 - Storage Optimization: Track data [shared](/doc/use-cases/share-data-and-model-files) by multiple projects centralized in a single location (with the ability to create distributed copies on other remotes).
-This simplifies data management and helps use storage space efficiently.
+This simplifies data management and optimizes space requirements.
 - Lifecycle management: Manage your data like you do with code, leveraging Git (and GitHub) features such as version history, pull requests, reviews, or even continuous deployment of ML models.